code-and-effect/codeandeffect.com/pages/solutions/association-websites.md

 permalink: "/association-websites/"
 description: "Communicate with members and the public with a professional, easy-to-update website."
 bullets:
-  - "Professionally communicate information to the public and your membership"
+  - "Professionally communicate information to the public and your membership."
-  - "Easy to update and maintain"
+  - "Easy to update and maintain."
-  - "Looks great on all devices"
+  - "Looks great on all devices."

 show_jump_solutions: true